|

 a 10" disc (MMS 43).
 There the mood of the Second Symphony

-and even Träumerai shines through, although the Third Movement
+and even Träumerai shine through, although the Third Movement

 (allegro vivace) is a bit too German for my taste.